Reed-Math241/denverweed/README.md

 <img src="man/figures/README-unnamed-chunk-7-1.png" width="75%" />

-gross sales by month, faceted by year
+if we plot sales by month, we can add more detail. here we plot gross sales by month, faceted by year. we can see a general increase in marijuana sales.

 ``` r